dotnet/runtime/src/coreclr/scripts/cse_ml/readme.md

 This project is a Reinforcement Learning gymnasium used to train a machine learning model to choose when to apply the Common Subexpression Elimination optimization in the JIT.

-Currently, it *almost* matches the the default, hand-written CSE heuristic in the JIT with a simple reward function and features which are not normalized or smartly chosen.
-This is intended to be a playground to try to find a optimal features, reward function, neural network, and architecture for a fine-tuned CSE model.
+Currently, it *almost* matches the default, hand-written CSE heuristic in the JIT, and does so with a simple reward function and features which are not normalized or smartly chosen.
+This is intended to be a playground to try to find optimal features, reward function, neural network, and architecture for a fine-tuned CSE model.

 This project works best/easiest on Ubuntu 22 (WSL2 is fine), but it also works on Windows.